Interlayer Coupling Driven High-Temperature Superconductivity in La$_3$Ni$_2$O$_7$ Under Pressure: Appendix B. Hamiltonian operator method under Hund's rule

-In this section, we consider direct Hamiltonian operator formulation to obtain the equivalence between the exchange operators $\bm{S}_{x^2,1}\cdot\bm{S}_{x^2,2}$ and $\bm{S}_{z^2,1}\cdot\bm{S}_{z^2,2}$.
-As before, consider a pair of nearest-neighbor sites, $1$ and $2$, lying at the two layers.
-There are totally four spins and the Hilbert space has $2^4=16$ states.
-Impose the Hund's rule for $3d_{z^2}$ and $3d_{x^2-y^2}$ orbitals described by the Hund's couplings,
+In this section, we consider {a} direct Hamiltonian operator formulation to {establish} the equivalence between the exchange operators $\bm{S}_{x^2,1}\cdot\bm{S}_{x^2,2}$ and $\bm{S}_{z^2,1}\cdot\bm{S}_{z^2,2}$. {Similar to} before, {we} consider a pair of nearest-neighbor sites, $1$ and $2$, lying at the two layers.
+There are totally four spins and the Hilbert space { encompasses} $2^4=16$ states.
+Impose the Hund's rule for $3d_{z^2}$ and $3d_{x^2-y^2}$ orbitals described by the {strong} Hund's couplings,

-the two spins at a single site should form spin-triplet states (spin-$1$).
+the two spins at a given site should form a spin-triplet (spin-$1$) state.
 The Hilbert space reduces to the following $9=3\times 3$ physical states under the Hund's rule,